What is a Co-op?

 - Purchase a variety of products and services from a business which, because you are an owner, is sensitive to your needs and wants as a consumer.

-- Guide the affairs of the Co-op by participating in membership meetings and electing directors to the Board.
+- Guide the affairs of the Co-op by participating in membership meetings and electing trustees to the Board.

 - Share in any net savings that may be earned by the Co-op.
 This gives a direct economic benefit to your community, as the money is kept in the hands of the community’s members.